codeborne/klite/jdbc/README.md

 They work with entity classes implementing `BaseEntity<ID>`, where you can provide your own ID class, like UUID or [TSID](../core/src/TSID.kt).

 Experimental:
-* `NullableId<ID>` is also provided if you prefer not yet stored entitites not to have id assigned.
+* `NullableId<ID>` is also provided if you prefer to assign ids only during saving.
-* `UpdatabaleEntity` can be used to implement optimistic locking when saving, not letting concurrent users overwrite each other changes.
+* `UpdatabaleEntity` can be used for [optimistic locking](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) when saving, not letting concurrent users overwrite each other's changes.

 ## Migrations